 7. Use the Internet When Everyone Else is Out

 This may not be the most convenient solution but it is an option.
 If you have no other choice, you can do your most Internet-intensive activities at off-peak times.
-Having conducted your speed tests, you will know which times of the day are slowest.
+Having conducted your speed tests, you will know which times of the day are the slowest.
 It may be at night when everyone is sleeping or during the day when they are all at work.
 Use this knowledge and work during these times.
 Download and upload video or audio files or do teleconferencing if the time is appropriate.
-When things slow down again, do things which require limited Internet or no Internet.
+When things slow down again, do things that require limited Internet or no Internet.

-Before you upgrade your plan, buy a new router or give your provider the boot, try a few of these options.
+Before you upgrade your plan, buy a new router, or give your provider the boot, try a few of these options.
 If nothing works, then you have no choice but to make an investment if Wi-Fi is key to your daily activities.
-If you have a business which is online-focused, that investment will pay off.
+If you have a business that is online-focused, that investment will pay off.
 However, if you’re a home user with minimal needs, you may want to use one of these tips.

 Emily Jacobs is Happiness Ambassador for SpeedCheck.org

 She loves to write the latest technology trends and love to share her knowledge through her articles.